Images for illustrative purposes only

 How do I buy Warticon online?

 You can safely buy Warticon online at UK Meds.
-You will first need to have an online consultation with a medical doctor before your order will be supplied.
+You will first need to have an online consultation with a pharmacist independent prescriber before your order will be supplied.
 The online consultation will ensure that Warticon is the right medication for your medical condition.